-The SIP Forum is holding its sixth SIP Network Operations Conference (SIPNOC 2016) on June 21st through June 23, 2016, at the Hilton Washington Dulles Hotel in Herndon, Virginia – a few minutes from Dulles International Airport.
-The SIPNOC Program Committee is now seeking proposals for presentations, panels, or BOFs (Birds-Of-a-Feather) for the SIPNOC 2016 program.
+The SIP Forum is holding its seventh annual SIP Network Operations Conference (SIPNOC 2017) on November 28th through November 30, 2017, at the Hilton Washington Dulles Hotel in Herndon, Virginia – a few minutes from Dulles International Airport.
+The SIPNOC Program Committee is now seeking proposals for presentations, panels, or BOFs (Birds-Of-a-Feather) for the SIPNOC 2017 program.
 We invite presentations highlighting issues relating to SIP deployments.
 Operators are encouraged to present on successes, issues, and concerns found in their deployments.
 Vendors are encouraged to work with operators to present real world deployment experiences.

 SIPNOC is the premier meeting for SIP network operators.
 Unlike other SIP-related conferences, SIPNOC is not a marketing or sales event, not a research-based event, and not meant for executive-level hobnobbing or corporate positioning.
 If you don’t know what Wireshark is, you probably don’t want to attend.
 SIPNOC is intended to provide a forum for information exchange among network operators, engineers, as well as researchers.

 SIPNOC includes panels, presentations, and informal BOFs (Birds of a Feather sessions).
 SIPNOC attendees include operators from networks of all sizes, service providers, wholesale/transit operators, enterprise operators, peering coordinators, equipment vendors, and researchers.
 SIPNOC attendees will share ideas and interact with leaders in the field of SIP network operations, discuss current operational events and issues, and learn about state-of-the-art operational techniques.
 It is also an opportunity to interact with members of various SIP-related standards bodies, to learn about what’s being worked on, or complain to them about what’s not.